 Tommy Fritze, Psy.D., LP, CMPC is a clinical and sport psychologist at Premier, who specializes in performance excellence and holistic psychological health.
 He is also a Certified Mental Performance Consultant for the Association for Applied Sport Psychology (AASP).
 Maximizing effectiveness in and engagement with any endeavor is Tommy’s focus in working with people.

 Experience, Education, and Training

 Dr. Fritze is from Colorado and obtained his undergraduate degree in Health Science with a minor in Psychology at Bradley University, where he was a member of the NCAA Division I Men’s Soccer team.
 He completed a Master’s degree in Sport & Performance Psychology and was trained by some of the top sport psychologists in the country.
-To become competent in working with more severe mental health difficulties experienced by performers, he completed a Doctoral degree in Clinical Psychology at the University of Denver.
-While earning these advanced degrees, Dr. Fritze worked with teams and individuals from nearly every sport at elite and competitive youth levels, as well as provided performance enhancement consultation to athletic coaches.
-His training sites have also focused college student and student-athlete mental health, specifically at the University of Colorado counseling center, and the University of Denver counseling center and athletic department.
+To become competent in working with more severe mental health difficulties experienced by athletes, he completed a Doctoral degree in Clinical Psychology at the University of Denver.
+While earning these advanced degrees, Dr. Fritze worked with teams and individuals from nearly every sport at elite and competitive youth levels, as well as provided performance-enhancement consultations to athletic coaches.
+His training sites have also focused on college student and student-athlete mental health, specifically at the University of Colorado counseling center and the University of Denver counseling center athletic department.
 In these settings, he provided individual counseling and therapy, group therapy, and performance psychology workshops, and numerous NCAA-compliant ADHD evaluations.
 Additionally, he completed a specialized practicum at a clinic specifically treating severe anxiety and related disorders.
 For the past several years, Dr. Fritze has provided individual and group supervision for master’s level mental performance consultants and taught courses in the Graduate School of Professional Psychology at the University of Denver.
 Most recently, Dr. Fritze has been working two days per week at the University of Minnesota athletic department providing mental health and mental performance enhancement services to all student-athletes.